To be honest, I don't know if I am ready to be back in school yet... the break seemed short. Really short. TOO SHORT, ha ha.

 I'll be going back to visit my dad a few times during the semester; there's no predicting the course of his lung cancer, so I feel really lucky that I have this online teaching job that allows me to go to Texas when needed.
 For more about my life divided between Texas, Oklahoma, and North Carolina, check out my intro post from last semester: Being in Two Places at Once.

-I also started a new project that I am really excited about: Brer Rabbit Stories.
+Over winter break, I also started a new project that I am really excited about: Brer Rabbit Stories.
 I was thinking a lot about Brer Rabbit and Anansi and other trickster stories last semester, and then when school was out, the first book I picked up to read was Chase's huge collection of all the Brer Rabbit tales published by Joel Chandler Harris.
 As I read the stories, I realized that this would be the ideal way to study something of real interest to me, which is the intersection of African and Native American storytelling.

 (screenshot of Brer Rabbit website)